kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 * [Resource backends](https://kubernetes.io/docs/concepts/services-networking/ingress/#resource-backend),
    which is the ability to specify a backend other than a Service

-The Gateway API is feature-rich compared with the Ingress API.
-However, to configure some advanced features like authentication or common but non-portable across data planes features like connection timeouts and health checks, you will need to rely on the extensions of the Gateway API.
+Gateway API is feature-rich compared with the Ingress API.
+However, to configure some advanced features like authentication or common but non-portable across data planes features like connection timeouts and health checks, you will need to rely on the extensions of Gateway API.

-The Gateway API has the following primary extension points:
+Gateway API has the following primary extension points:

 * *External references.* A feature (field) of a Gateway API resource can reference a custom resource specific to the Gateway implementation that